argoproj/argoproj/.github/ISSUE_TEMPLATE/project-onboarding.md

 If you've chosen https://github.com/argoproj Github org:

-- [ ] Is is tightly related to one of the core projects?
+- [ ] Is it tightly related to one of the core projects?
 - [ ] Is your project ready?
 Describe the current user and contributor community (size, activity level, etc.).
 If you are starting the new project please consider contributing it to https://github.com/argoproj-labs first.